pusher/pusher-websocket-java/README.md

-Similar to Private channels, you can also subscribe to a [private encrypted channel](https://pusher.com/docs/channels/using_channels/encrypted-channels) which means the data passed through Pusher is encrypted and only possible to decrypt using the shared secret you have have.
+Similar to Private channels, you can also subscribe to a [private encrypted channel](https://pusher.com/docs/channels/using_channels/encrypted-channels) which means the data passed through Pusher is encrypted and only possible to decrypt using the shared secret you have.

 Like the private channel, you must provide your own authentication endpoint, with your own encryption master key.
 There is a [demonstration endpoint to look at using nodejs](https://github.com/pusher/pusher-channels-auth-example#using-e2e-encryption).

-To get started you need to subscribe to your channel, provide a `PrivateEncryptedChannelEventListener` listener, and a list of the events you are interested in, for example:
+To get started you need to subscribe to your channel, provide a `PrivateEncryptedChannelEventListener`, and a list of the events you are interested in, for example:

 ```java
 PrivateEncryptedChannel privateEncryptedChannel =